-We at Nonchalant can’t get enough of lesbians on film.
+We at Nonchalant Magazine can’t get enough of lesbians on film, specifically lesbian short films.
 Long gone are the days when we could hope to get one lesbian period drama a year (*cough* Ammonite *cough*).
 Well, there is now an abundance of queer, bi and lesbian women on our screens and in the mainstream media.
 And if you are looking for something a little different, then welcome to Upon Her Lips: Heartbeats.

-This selection of short films brings together a snapshot of different lives where female queerness and sexuality are, in the most part, in the sidelines.
-What makes this selection so exciting is it’s willingness to drop the usual tropes of lesbian cinema – it’s not about coming out, falling in love with straight girls or packed full with male-gaze sex scenes (*cough* Blue Is the Warmest Colour *cough*).
+This selection of lesbian short films and movies brings together a snapshot of different lives where female queerness and sexuality are, for the most part, on the sidelines.
+What makes this selection so exciting is its willingness to drop the usual tropes of lesbian cinema – it’s not about coming out, falling in love with straight girls or packed full of male-gaze sex scenes (*cough* Blue Is the Warmest Colour *cough*).
 These are human stories about relatable women and girls that are almost uncomfortably relatable at times.

 After His Death (Acharei Moto)

 The first film is After His Death (Acharei Moto).
 This could easily be a feature-length film with its premise.
 After her dad’s death, Ayelet discovers that he had an affair with another man.
 Oh, and her mum knew about it the whole time.
 This short but bittersweet film is all about the differences between generations, contrasting Ayelet – in a happy and accepted relationship with her girlfriend – with her father, who lived a double life.

 Control (Kontroll) is the sort of film in which nothing happens but everything happens.
 You might know what it’s like to be in a relationship and suddenly feel… weird.
 That’s where we are in Control.
 Two women reach a difficult point and they aren’t sure where things are going for them.
 It’s gritty, a bit spicy and – like we said – uncomfortably relatable.